Children and fair play

 - If your child keeps behaving the same way or if it gets worse, deal with his behaviour.
 You might have to take him out of the game, and talk with him later when he calms down.

-- If your child is bragging about winning as a way of getting attention or respect from others, try praising him for his efforts in other areas more – for example, when he cooperates with others, shares or is helpful.
+- If your child is boasting about winning, try praising him for his efforts in other areas – for example, for cooperating with others, sharing or being helpful.

 Winning and losing